 As always, hit reply to share reading recommendations or tell me what you’re drinking.
 Cheers —m

-You just read issue #4 of A Working Letter.
+You just read an issue of A Working Library.
 You can also browse the full archives of this newsletter.